Dr. Sylvia Torti, PhD

 - Announcement to campus community

-The Board of Trustees will make the final decision to appoint the next president.
+The Board of Trustees makes the final decision to appoint a new president.

 Lindsay Gold and Courtney Wilk-Mandel are leading this presidential search with Jaime Morgen.